CosmicMind/Material/README.md

 ### SideNavigationViewController

 As elegant as is effective, the SideNavigationViewController is an excellent way to organize your app.
-Below is an animation of a simple example using this powerful component.
+In the Examples directory, there is an example project using this wonderful component.

 ![MaterialKitSideNavigationViewController](http://www.materialkit.io/MK/MaterialKitSideNavigationViewController.gif)